Historic Group

 A sports car is a car designed for sporting performance.
 While opinions differ as to the exact definition, most sports cars have two seats and two doors, and are designed to excel at a combination of acceleration, top speed, braking, and maneuverability.
 Great emphasis is often placed on handling—the ability of the car to remain in the control of the driver under challenging condition such as when the car’s tires begin to lose their grip on corners.

-Do YOU have what it takes for the NEW Historic Group?
+Do you have what it takes for the new Historic Group?

 Shortly after the first automobile hit the road, a second appeared.
 It was created for the express purpose of racing the first.
 This has been going on for more than a century now.
 Things have changed a great deal in that time.
 Speeds have increased; in general, engine displacement has decreased.
 Drivers used to be fat and their tires were skinny, today, most drivers are skinny and their tires are fat.
 Fifty years ago, stock car racing actually used a car that began life in an automobile dealer’s inventory.
 Today, they are not even real silhouette racers and bear no resemblance in technical terms to what they are purported to represent.